alketaademaj/Heidi_photography/README.md

-# Heidi_CV
-A CV I have done for my friend
+A photography portfolio I have made for my friend